ydhwang/ydhwang.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a statistician working at [IBM TJ Watson Research Center](http://www.research.ibm.com/labs/watson/index.shtml).
-I'm interested in developing new statistical methodologies for solving problems in design and analysis of computer experiments, remote-sensing technology and wireless sensor networks.
+I am an assistant professor at the [Department of Statistics](http://shb.skku.edu/stat/), [Sungkyunkwan University (SKKU)](http://www.skku.edu/eng_home/index.jsp).
+Before joining SKKU, I worked as a statistician working at [IBM TJ Watson Research Center](http://www.research.ibm.com/labs/watson/index.shtml).
+I'm interested in developing new statistical methodologies for solving problems in design and analysis of computer experiments, remote-sensing technology, wireless sensor networks and IoT.